oclint/oclint-docs/usage/oclint-json-compilation-database.rst

     ln -s `pwd`/compile_commands.json /path/to/source-root

-Using OCLint Xcodebuild Helper Program
+Using OCLint xcodebuild Helper Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are a Xcode user, then we have a helper program that extracts adequate compiler options and convert them into ``compile_commands.json`` file.
 Read `how to use oclint-xcodebuild <oclint-xcodebuild.html>`_ for instructions.